NYCPlanning/labs-factfinder-api/README.md

 `/selection` sets and gets collections of census geometries.
 Uses mongodb to store an array of geoids that the user selected.

-`/profile` returns decennial/acs data for a given profile type and geographic selection.
+`/survey` returns decennial/acs data for a given survey type and geographic selection.
 Queries postgresql using pg-promise.

 ### Caching
 The dokku plugin `nginx-cache` via [https://github.com/koalalorenzo/dokku-nginx-cache](https://github.com/koalalorenzo/dokku-nginx-cache) is enabled for this app, but nginx won't cache if expressjs is not returning a cache-control header.

-The `profile` routes contain simple middleware that adds `Cache-control` headers to responses with `max-age=2592000` (30 days).
+The `survey` routes contain simple middleware that adds `Cache-control` headers to responses with `max-age=2592000` (30 days).

 ### Routes